dortania/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 * CPUs supporting AVX2.0 are Haswell or newer, which no pre-2019 Mac Pros can be upgraded with.

 Currently at this time, OpenCore Legacy Patcher only supports patching the AMD Polaris and Vega Graphics stack to no longer require AVX2.0.
-However due to lack of hardware on-hand, we cannot support Navi on Ventura.

-* If you have spare a AMD Navi GPU you'd like to donate, feel free to reach out: khronokernel@icloud.com
+We're recently received an AMD RX 6600 donation, so hopefully in the future the project can support AMD Navi with pre-Haswell Macs.
+However no time estimates can be given.

 Following GPUs are applicable: